kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## What Changed

-Models grew smarter.
+Models grew smarter
-Context windows expanded from 4K to 1M tokens.
+Context windows expanded from 4K to 1M tokens
-Now the model can hold the entire knowledge base in context.
+Now the model can hold the entire knowledge base in context
 RAG still helps, but less often needs a separate store

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.